 Citing unidentified U.S. officials, the agency said the withdrawal would not include some 650 troops that will remain to protect diplomats at the U.S. Embassy and potentially assist securing the Kabul airport.

 "This week could be a critical week in the withdrawal and end of the retrograde process," CNN quoted an unnamed defense official as saying.

 Fighting has surged since the United States began withdrawing early last month, with the Taliban seizing swathes of territory.
-The Pentagon now estimates the Taliban controls 81 of the country's 419 district centers.
+The Pentagon now estimates the Taliban controls 81 of the country's roughly 400 districts.

 The accelerated pace of the U.S. withdrawal has raised concerns that the country could erupt in a full-scale civil war.